Ticketing Terms and Conditions

 - Tickets purchased before December 17, 2021, to events where Proof of Covid vaccination is a condition of entry, can be automatically refunded if requested with a minimum of 2 weeks prior to the event.

 At the event

 - In line with Queensland Government Health Directive, from 17 December 2021, all who come to MECC will need to be fully vaccinated (16+ years) or medically exempt.
 You’ll need to register on arrival via the Check in Qld app and the easiest way to show proof of vaccination is to link your certificate or exemption through the app.

 - The patron is responsible for having their ticket/s available on their phone or printed out, with the barcode/s clearly visible for scanning at the door.
 Tickets will not be reprinted at the venue.

 - Patrons agree to abide by all social distancing and health protocols.

-- Patrons agree to follow the instructions of venue staff at all times.
+- Patrons agree to always follow the instructions of venue staff.

 - If patrons do not comply with protocols or authorised requests when on the venue premises they may be asked to leave immediately without refund or further recourse.

 - Refunds or exchange of tickets will be available to any patron who has developed any Covid-19 symptoms after the purchase of tickets, or who has come into contact with anyone who is symptomatic or is a confirmed case, however, these refund requests must be received by MECC Box Office no later than 4.30pm on the next working day following the event.
 Requests received after this cut off time will not be considered.
 Medical certificates are required.

 - Patrons acknowledge that while the venue has taken all reasonable health and safety precautions to keep the audience, staff and performers safe, patrons enter the venue at their own risk without recourse to claim against the venue regarding health outcomes.